Golf is open in DuPage! Click here for a listing of courses and safety guidelines.

 DuPage County is home to the first 18-hole golf course in the United States and it played a pivotal role in the evolution of golf, bringing local history to life that started with one man.

 After establishing Chicago Golf Club in Downers Grove, Charles purchased the Hiram B. Patrick Farm located in Wheaton.
 Not knowing anything about golf architecture, he modeled the 18-hole golf course design after the Old Course on St. Andrew’s in Scotland.
 It became a beloved weekend retreat for wealthy Chicagoans.
 Men and women traveled by train to play golf, badminton, ride bicycles, and socialize.
-The Chicago Golf Club, Wheaton is also recorded as the first and oldest U.S. 18-hole golf course.
+The Chicago Golf Club in Wheaton is also recorded as the first and oldest U.S. 18-hole golf course.
+Today, it is continuously ranked as one of America's 100 greatest golf courses by Golf Digest.

-While controversy remains and research continues around which location in DuPage County was the original U.S. 18-hole golf course, World Golf Hall of Fame member and father of American golf course architecture, Charles Blair Macdonald’s vision and passion for a sport 125 years ago transformed the history of golf in DuPage County.
+While controversy remains and research continues around which location in DuPage County was the original U.S. 18-hole golf course, Charles Blair Macdonald’s vision and passion for a sport 125 years ago transformed the history of golf in DuPage County.

 Fast forward 125 years and DuPage County is one of the top golfing destinations in the United States.
 It is home to prestigious and iconic courses that followed the first 18-hole golf course.
-With more than 50 golf courses, the County has hosted professional tournaments including the Ryder Cup, PGA Championship, BMW Championship, Western Open, the LPGA Solheim Cup and more.
+With more than 50 golf courses, the County has hosted professional tournaments including the Ryder Cup, PGA Championship, BMW Championship, Western Open, the LPGA Solheim Cup, and more.
+DuPage is highly anticipating hosting the 16th Presidents Cup in 2026 at Medinah Country Club.

 Chicagoland is a premiere destination for avid golf enthusiasts.
 Below are a few of the prominent DuPage County private and public facilities, each having unique features that attract both corporate and public entities to use their facilities for golf outings and entertainment.